Poster by Karen Earnshaw

 draws her last breaths, she bequeaths to Molina a Jilel, a gorgeous shell that has been

-.
+in the family for centuries.
 The old woman’s last words implore the

 deeply saddened Molina to treasure and to protect